idolmatster/doujin_downloader/README.md

   https://nhentai.net/g/ZZZZZZ/1/ the ZZZZZZ number is your nh id
 2. gallery_id = open a picture in the doujin and you will see a link like this
   https://i.nhentai.net/galleries/XXXXXX/Y.jpg the number XXXXXX is the gallery id

+# batch processing
+create a file called "continuefile" no file extension structure it like this gallary_id page_count nhentai_id ;
+sample (random numbers here)
+9032423 90 23444 ;
+use the file called massruner.sh to start the process